BlvckOgre/Lakehouse-Flow-Building-Scalable-Pipelines-with-Databricks-DBT/README.md

 # 🌊 Lakehouse Flow: Building Scalable Pipelines with Databricks & DBT

 An end-to-end data engineering project that demonstrates how to architect a modern data lakehouse using **Databricks**, **Spark Structured Streaming**, **Auto Loader**, and **dbt**.
-This project showcases best practices from ingestion to the Silver layer using **LakeFlow Declarative Pipelines**, with plans to implement the Gold layer using dimensional modeling, SCDs, and automated fact builders.
+This project showcases best practices from ingestion to the Silver layer using **LakeFlow Declarative Pipelines**, with a dynamic and modular implementation of the Gold layer using surrogate keys, CDC, and automated fact-dimension pipelines.

 ---